fuwhis/test-repo/README.md

-A react ssr scafflod with ant-design based on Next.js.
+A react ssr scaffold with ant-design based on Next.js.

 ## Directory